willcofer555/vue-fetch/README.md

-Vue.js app that fetches data from json-generator and displays in child component.
-Front end has been built out to display data objects.
+Vue.js app that fetches data from json server and passes data as props to child component.